reesvarney/OpenChat/README.md

 ![User Interface](https://raw.githubusercontent.com/reesvarney/OpenChat/assets/2020-06-28-01-44-localhost.png)

-## Usage
+## Install/ Usage
 Support for deployment methods such as heroku will be added in the future, however the current method of storing the config in a .json file won't work in a non-persistant environment.

 ### Local
-1. Install the latest version of Node/ NPM and openssl (if you don't already have SSL keys)
+1. Install the latest version of Node/ NPM and openssl (if you don't already have SSL keys) [https://nodejs.org/en/download/]()
-2. Clone/ Download the repository
+2. Download and unzip the latest release from [https://github.com/reesvarney/OpenChat/releases]()
-3. Run the setup script, which will install prequisite packages, create self-signed SSH keys, add an admin user and configure the server's secret.
+3. In the unzipped folder, run the setup script, which will install prequisite packages, create self-signed SSH keys, add an admin user and configure the server's secret.
 ```sh
 npm run setup
 ```